 - Are we seeing real signals—conversations, demos, deals—that align with your goals?

-Measurement is not about perfection; it is about creating an honest feedback loop between your efforts and your outcomes.
-From there, we refine.
+Measurement is not about perfection; it is about establishing an honest feedback loop between your efforts and outcomes.
+This enables ongoing refinement. the AI + GEO Era

 B2B Marketing Trends in the AI + GEO Era